anilkumar2809/HW2-ayalla-DevOps/Readme.md

-The repository has complete code apart from disk.img  jn.iso <br/>
+The repository has complete code apart from disk.img  and jn.iso <br/>
 for execution of the repository i'm using docker desktop <br/>

 Build virtual machine-->https://youtu.be/yJmUMuwRI0Y <br/>